texasyojimbo/x6100_press.sh/README.md

 Use at your own risk, etc.

 One of the biggest problems is this just presses buttons; you'll need to use VNC or CAT to determine the state of the radio (i.e. frequency, mode, etc.).

+Also this doesn't handle hand-mic or morse code key.
+Those do not seem to trigger events.

+73s de AD5NL